Mahesh7667/Data-Driven-Insights-into-Alcohol-Related-Mortality/Trends-and-Future-Prediction.md

-# 🎯**Trends and Future-Prediction**
+# Beyond the Bottle: Unveiling Alcohol Mortality Trends and Future Predictions 🍾🍺🔍

-Welcome to my project page!
 This project explores **alcohol-related mortality trends** and uncovers key insights into the factors driving these trends.
 Through engaging visualizations and data analysis, the aim is to highlight important patterns and provide valuable information to guide public health decisions.

 ---